-When looking at headphones like these, there are a few basic questions you need to ask yourself.
-First, do you want in-ear models or the over/on-ear type?
-With in-ear pairs, all the cancelling gubbins is packed into a little remote housing that lies on the cable.
+First and foremost, do you want in-ear models or a larger over-ear or on-ear type?
+With in-ear pairs, all the cancelling gubbins is packed into a little remote housing that's built somewhere along the cable.
 It generally gets a bit annoying, unless you wear clothes that are happy to accommodate a shirt clip.
 Larger pairs, such as Bose's mega-popular models, fit everything into the earcups themselves.
 They're therefore a lot neater and easier to live with.